jackcox15/Kairos/docs/architecture.md

  - Extends mesh network reach by relaying for others
  - Works standalone or as part of global infrastructure

-This architecture is what makes KAIROS **infrastructure as mutual aid** each node strengthens the whole network while remaining independently functional.

 **Components:**
-- x86 computer, Raspberry Pi, or similar
+- x86 Linux computer, Raspberry Pi, or similar
 - LoRa RNode connected via USB
 - Reticulum configured for multi interface
 - Optional WiFi access point for clients